Polar Ignite 3 Titanium

 “Polar” refers to Polar Electro Oy and its subsidiaries.
 Therefore, when you use Polar’s services or products, your information may be used and handled by one or more of Polar’s companies.

 Polar is a globally operating company with customers all over the world.
 For this reason, in most cases your data is transferred out of your home country.
 Your data is stored on Polar ecosystem servers which are located in the EU/EEA area.
-Your email address or your user ID may be transferred outside the EU/EEA to the servers of our service providers for automatic notification purposes or for error reporting purposes.
+Your email address or your user ID may on rare occasions be transferred outside the EU/EEA to the servers of our service providers for automatic notification purposes or for error reporting purposes.
 Even in those cases, service providers do not have access to your data.

 When data is transferred it is done only for the purpose of providing the service.
 Your data is not disclosed or given to any third parties; it is still under Polar’s control and under your ownership.

 How we handle your personal information

 When you create a user account for Polar services, we ask for some personal information (for example your name, email address, gender and age).
 We need this information in order to provide you with a personalized experience with our services.
 For example, we use your age info to give you a more accurate calculation of burnt calories.
 If you give us false information about your gender, age, height or weight, our algorithms will not calculate correct results for you, and we therefore trust that all the information you give us to be accurate.